-Mobile payment systems are a boon to consumers and businesses as they are fast, secure, and convenient.
+Mobile payment tools are a boon to consumers and businesses as they are fast, secure, and convenient.
 There are a number of mobile payment apps available in the market.
-So, how do you select the best mobile payment apps for your business?
+So, how do you do educated comparisons to select the best mobile payment apps for your business?
 We help you in this task by detailing the main features and factors you should look for in your selection process.

 Start your search for the best mobile payment tools by signing up for the free trial or demo offered by leading vendors.
 This will enable you to perform a general comparison of features and gauge each app’s suitability for your needs.
 We recommend you shortlist the following programs and try them out: Apple Pay, Samsung Pay, and PayPal.
 These platforms have received high rankings and good reports in our mobile payment app reviews.